golemfactory/golem-docs/src/pages/docs/creators/ray/conversion-to-ray-on-golem-tutorial.md

 ray submit golem-cluster.yaml dds-with-ray.py
 ```

-At some point (typically 100-200 deals tend to be enough), the execution on your Ray on Golem cluster will be visibly faster :)
+At some point (typically 100-200 deals tend to be enough), the execution on your Ray on Golem cluster will be visibly faster.

-## Play around :)
+## Play around

 Everything is set up at this point and you can play around.